Build an MCP Server in TypeScript in 30 Min — Complete 2026 Tutorial

 npx tsc && node dist/index.js

-To connect to Cursor, add in your ~/.cursor/mcp.json:
+To connect the server to Cursor, declare it in ~/.cursor/mcp.json:

 {